 During the fifty-two weeks ended August 27, 2022, the Company recognized a foreign currency translation gain of \$1.1 million related to the liquidation of a foreign subsidiary.
-The gain is reflected as a component of Other income (expense) in Gain (loss) on foreign currency transactions within the Consolidated Statements of Income and Comprehensive Income.
+The gain is reflected as a component of Other income (expense) in (Loss) gain on foreign currency transactions within the Consolidated Statements of Income and Comprehensive Income.

-13. Earnings Per Share
+12. Earnings Per Share